uploadcare/migro/README.rst

 The tool will update the secret key but leave the public key unchanged.

-Depending on the source of files you want to migrate, different credentials are needed.
+Different credentials are needed depending on the source of files you want to migrate.
 Refer to the necessary options for each source below.